WilliamBattsIII/doubleword/doc/CPU.md

 The firmware initializes hardware and prepares the computer for the second part of the boot process.
 The last thing that the system firmware does is scan for any attached hard drives marked as bootable.
 If multiple are found, a menu is shown which will ask the user to pick a volume.
 If just one is found, it will automatically be booted.
 If there are no bootable drives, the firmware will display an error and hang. (note to self: add more types of storage later?)
 ### "bootable" requirements
 A drive is considered bootable if its first sector (referred to as sector zero) begins with `0xEEEE`.
-The rest of the drive may be used for any purpose.
+The rest of the drive is not checked and may be used for any purpose.
 ### from the bootloader onwards
 Continuing on, the bootloader is now in control of execution.
 It will load the rest of the operating system from disk, and execution will proceed from there, with the system fully booted.